IVSoftware/wait-box-4-8/README.md

 The key to making this scheme behave is to make sure `MainForm.Handle` is the _first_ window created.
-Ordinarily, the `Handle` is when the form is shown.
+Ordinarily, the `Handle` is created when the form is shown.
 But in this case, we want to show the `WaitBox` (and its asynchronous `ProgressBar`) first.
 Here's one way to make this work:

 1. Force the main for window creation using `_ = Handle;`
 2. Override `SetVisibleCore` and prevent `MainForm` from becoming visible until we're ready for it.